Keio University

 In 2006, the "Best Teacher Award" was established for the purpose of faculty development and improving educational standards in the School of Medicine.
 Every year, Best Teachers are selected and honored for each academic year based on the results of student questionnaires regarding classes.

-Please refer to the following for the results of the previous year.
+Please refer to the following for the previous year's results.

 The Medical Education Contribution Award is an award given to faculty members who have won first place in the Best Teacher Award three or more times, and was newly established in fiscal year 2019.